Synrgise/stencil-scorm-viewer/readme.md

-# Hive Stencil SCORM Viewer
+# This Project was originally forked from Hive Stencil SCORM Viewer

+The main reason for the fork is a numbr of issues in the repo and the need to enhance/customize it further

+# SCORM Viewer
 Web component that allows you to render SCORM (e-learning) courses in your web (and Ionic native) applications.
 Injects custom event hooks and binding to support **offline** tracking of courses without a 3rd party library.

 The SCORM course __must__ be served on the same origin (host:port) as the consuming application to avoid cross-frame injection.

 ## Installation
-- `npm install @teamhive/stencil-scorm-viewer`
+- `npm install @synrgise/stencil-scorm-viewer`

 ## Usage
 - `<hive-scorm-viewer src="http://www.mydomain/index.html"></hive-scorm-viewer>`